grace-notes/website/contents/topics/english.md

 pdf: "english.pdf"
 description: "from \"The Origins of the English Language: A Social and Linguistic History\", by Joseph M. Williams."
 template: topic.jade
+singleColumnPdf: true
 ---

 from “The Origins of the English Language: A Social and Linguistic History”, by Joseph M. Williams.

-The Indo-European Family of Languages
+## The Indo-European Family of Languages

 Our English vocabulary is not something to be studied in isolation but is related in one way or another to many of the other languages of the